 The Senate Appropriations Committee helps write legislation to allocate federal funds to government agencies, departments and organizations on an annual basis.
 As a member of the Senate Appropriations Committee, Senator Manchin works to ensure that federal spending is targeted towards priorities that strengthens our country and promotes, protects and benefits West Virginia.

-Click on a county on the map below to view proposed projects in each county.
+Click on a county on the map below to view awarded projects in each county.

-In addition to the projects by county (above), the following statewide proposed projects have been submitted.
+In addition to the projects by county (above), the following statewide proposed projects were awarded.

 |Subcommittee||Funding Request ($000)||Project Purpose||Recipient|